 - The hunter assesses the domain, environment, and attack behaviors to create a hypothesis that aligns with ATT&CK.

 - After identifying a behavior, the threat hunter attempts to locate patterns by searching log repositories for matching hashes or events, and monitoring ongoing activities.
 The goal is locating, identifying, and then isolating the threat to prevent spread or proliferation.

 The hybrid threat hunting technique combines all of the above methods, allowing security analysts to customize the hunt.
 It usually incorporates industry-based hunting with situational awareness, combined with specified hunting requirements.
 For example, the hunt can be customized using data about geopolitical issues.
 You can also use a hypothesis as the trigger, and leverage IoAs and IoCs.

 What makes a great threat hunter?

-A threat hunter is a security analyst who uses manual or machine-assisted techniques to detect, isolate, and neutralize APTs that are not detected by automated security tools.
+A threat hunter is a security analyst who uses manual or machine-assisted techniques to detect, isolate, and neutralize APTs that are not detected by automated security tools or by signature/hash matching alone.
 To improve their skills, security staff may undergo threat hunting training, obtain a threat hunting certification, such as Certified Cyber Threat Hunting Professional (CCTHP), or Certified Ethical Hacker (CEH).

 Threat hunters typically report to a director of information security, who ultimately reports to the chief information security officer (CISO).
 When working in a security operations center (SOC), threat hunters report to the SOC manager.